Materials-Consortia/OPTIMADE/optimade.rst

 - **Examples**:

-  - For a molecule: :val:`[0, 0, 0]`
+  - A non periodic unit cell, for example, for a single molecule : :val:`[0, 0, 0]`
-  - For a wire along the direction specified by the third lattice vector: :val:`[0, 0, 1]`
+  - A unit cell that is periodic in the direction of the third lattice vector, for example for a carbon nanotube: :val:`[0, 0, 1]`
-  - For a 2D surface/slab, periodic on the plane defined by the first and third lattice vectors: :val:`[1, 0, 1]`
+  - For a 2D surface/slab, who's unit cell is periodic in the direction of the first and third lattice vectors: :val:`[1, 0, 1]`
-  - For a bulk 3D system: :val:`[1, 1, 1]`
+  - For a bulk 3D system with a unit cell that is periodic in all directions: :val:`[1, 1, 1]`

 nperiodic\_dimensions
 ~~~~~~~~~~~~~~~~~~~~~